sherifButt/ll-site/docs/troubleshooting.md

    - `CONTENT_API_KEY` should be a string without spaces
    - `NEXT_PUBLIC_BASE_URL` should include protocol (e.g., `https://example.com`)
    - `ENABLE_GIT_OPERATIONS` should be "true" or "false"
+   - `GIT_ACCESS_TOKEN` should be a valid personal access token without spaces
 2. Remove any leading or trailing whitespace
 3. Escape special characters if necessary